SOS Children's Village Retalhuleu

 The immediate and the long-term effects of poverty

-Children from the poorest families are likely to have to drop out of school because often families cannot survive without the financial contribution of their children, nor can they afford school supplies such as books and school uniforms.
+Children from the most under pressured families are likely to have to drop out of school because often families cannot survive without the financial contribution of their children, nor can they afford school supplies such as books and school uniforms.

 Child labour continues to be a very severe and prominent problem in the department.
 In rural Retalhuleu many children – sometimes as young as five or six years of age – are employed in stone quarries.
 These conditions are very dangerous for children and can be extremely detrimental to their health: many suffer from respiratory or skin diseases and some even go blind or lose limbs in accidents.
 The isolated location of the quarries also means that children who work here usually do not attend school or have access to medical care.

 When children are deprived of a nurturing and safe childhood and an education, their chances in later life are jeopardised.
 These children are made to fend for themselves at far too young an age, as often their parents are unable to give them the care and attention they need.
 This can lead to developmental and psychological problems, which continue to affect children throughout their adult lives.